About Our Staff

 Since moving back to Indiana, he appeared in Mud Creek Player’s production of Picasso at the Lapin Agile (Picasso), and also originated the role of Fred in Jeremy Grimmer’s play Adults through Fat Turtle Theatre Company.

-Darby Hayes (Private Voice Teacher) is a singer originally from Plainfield, Indiana.
+Darby Hayes (Private Voice Teacher; Choreographer: 3-8 Grade Musical, Teen Musical) is a singer originally from Plainfield, Indiana.
 She received her Bachelor of Music in Vocal Performance from DePauw University in 2019 where she was also heavily involved in the theater department.
 Some of her roles there included Marta in Company, Sister Mary Lazarus in Sister Act, and Helen in Trojan Women.
 Aside from performing in shows, a Darby also acted as choreographer, dance captain, and makeup designer for various productions while also being president of the theater fraternity Alpha Psi Omega.
 After graduating Darby worked at the Catered Cabaret in Greenwood performing as a lead in several of their shows before moving to the northside and teaching voice and piano in Carmel.
 She also has a long history of performing in show choirs, choirs and is currently the Extracurricular Choral Assistant at Westfield High School.
 Darby is thrilled to be sharing her love of music and theater with the Roots’ School of Theater.

-Max A. McCreary (Instructor: Young Actor’s Lab, Summer Play) is a director, dramaturg, and playwright originally from Zionsville.
+Max A. McCreary (Instructor: Young Actor’s Lab; Director: Summer Teen Production) is a director, dramaturg, and playwright originally from Zionsville.
 After spending a year working in the Artistic department at Cleveland Play House, he has returned to the Indy area.
 He completed his BA at Emory University, where he received High Honors for his thesis play, Phantasmagoria.
 Since graduating, his plays have been performed across the US and Australia.
 As a director, Max is most interested in work that is highly theatrical and deeply intimate.
 He uses the rehearsal room as a laboratory to experiment with all forms of communication, and as a classroom to teach social-emotional learning.
 He specializes in the principals of scene work, ensemble building, and narrative speeches.
 Max loves collaborating with other playwrights and believes in the innate powers of compassion and curiosity.
 Recent directing credits include productions of [Title of Show] and Iphigenia and Other Daughters (Atlanta) as well as Sweat and Ken Ludwig’s Sherwood: The Adventures of Robin Hood (Cleveland).

-Elisabeth Speckman (Instructor: Fall & Spring Play, Fall & Spring Comedy Class, Playwriting Class) is a playwright, actor, and director from Indianapolis.
+Elisabeth Speckman (Director: Play; Instructor: Comedy Class) is a playwright, actor, and director from Indianapolis.
 She received her BA in Theatre and English-Creative Writing from Denison University and her MFA from Butler University.
 She has served as both a visiting instructor and adjunct at Butler in first-year studies, intro to creative writing, academic writing, media studies, and screenwriting, as well as teaching Acting II at IUPUI.
 Her acting training includes the Yale Summer Conservatory for Actors, Second City Training Center Chicago, and the Michael Chekhov School.
 She has appeared in numerous productions in the Indianapolis area with Booth Tarkington Civic Theatre, IndyFringe, Bard Fest, Carmel Community Players, Spotlight Players, and Amalgamated Stage Productions, and won the 2015 Best Major Supporting Actress Award from the Encore Association.
 She has taught and directed theatre for over ten years, working with The Artists Studio, Fishers UMC, and CYT Indy, where she most recently directed Aladdin, Jr. and The Lion King, Jr. As a playwright, her work has been produced throughout the United States and internationally, and her play Holmes Jr. High was commissioned and had its premiere here at Roots’ in Spring 2022.
 She was a finalist for both the 2021 and 2022 Henley Rose Award for Women Playwrights; other honors include attending the Kennedy Center Summer Playwriting Intensive and serving as a reader on the national committee for the Bay Area Playwrights Festival.
 Her proudest accomplishment, however, is being a mother to her two sons alongside her husband, Chris.

 "Theatre is immediate, it's alive, you're there with the audience, it can't be done again and again and again and again, it's organic" ~ Kim Cattrall